Acetaminophen/ dextromethorphan/ guaifenesin/ phenylephrine liquid

 - If your symptoms do not get better within 7 days or if they get worse, check with your doctor.

 - Acetaminophen/dextromethorphan/guaifenesin/phenylephrine liquid may harm your liver.
 Your risk may be greater if you drink alcohol while you are using acetaminophen/dextromethorphan/guaifenesin/phenylephrine liquid.
-Talk to your doctor before you take acetaminophen/dextromethorphan/guaifenesin/phenylephrine liquid or other fever reducers if you drink more than 3 drinks with alcohol per day.
+Talk to your doctor before you take acetaminophen/dextromethorphan/guaifenesin/phenylephrine liquid or other fever reducers if you drink alcohol.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.